 <strong>Why the .22 is perfect for rabbit hunters</strong>

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.In my gun cabinet I have three rifles that I use for rabbit shooting: a firearms-rated .22 air rifle, a .17HMR and a .22 rimfire.
 Of these, the rimfire stands head and shoulders above the rest as the instrument to use.
 The reasons include range, cost, effectiveness, consistency and noise.
 The cost of the ammunition is fairly low compared with that of the .17HMR.
 If you shoot for the pot or profit, the carcass damage is also significantly different from a .17HMR.

 Though I use my .17HMR purely for pest control, it is no replacement for my rimfire, but it is a useful gun to have.
 This also applies to my air rifle.
 Having a choice of three guns gives me an adaptability to shoot safely in almost any given situation.